MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Exports an application.

 ### [Export-CMBaseline](Export-CMBaseline.md)
-Exports configuration baselines.
+Export a configuration baseline.

 ### [Export-CMCollection](Export-CMCollection.md)
-Exports a Configuration Manager collection.
+Export a collection.

 ### [Export-CMConfigurationItem](Export-CMConfigurationItem.md)
 Saves a Configuration Manager configuration item to a file.